List of Formosa Dreamers head coaches

 The Formosa Dreamers are a Taiwanese professional basketball team based in Taichung City, Taiwan.
 The team was formerly known as the Formosa Taishin Dreamers from 2020 to 2023.
 The team is owned by Formosa Basketball Development Corp. and coached by Douglas Creighton, with Han Chun-Kai as the general manager.
-The Dreamers won 0 ASEAN Basketball League championship, 0 P. League+ championship and 0 Taiwan Professional Basketball League championship since the team was founded in 2017.
+The Dreamers won 0 ASEAN Basketball League championship, 0 P. League+ championship and 1 Taiwan Professional Basketball League championship since the team was founded in 2017.

-There have been 6 head coaches for the Formosa Dreamers franchise and haven't won any ASEAN Basketball League, P. League+, and Taiwan Professional Basketball League championship.
+There have been 6 head coaches for the Formosa Dreamers franchise.
+They haven't won any ASEAN Basketball League and P. League+ championship, but won their first Taiwan Professional Basketball League championship in the 2026 TPBL finals coached by Douglas Creighton.